 In 2017, our winery set out to improve our outdated wastewater management system.
 The original system was designed for our winery production back in 1995 and we produce approximately 77% more volume.
 In addition to the system being undersized, we wanted a plan that would better care for our land and set an example for winery improvements.

-Since our greywater system has been installed it has been featured in an industry publication to help educate wineries and encourage them to adopt similar responsible land ownership and environmental practices.
+Since our greywater system has been installed, it has been featured in an industry publication to help educate wineries and encourage them to adopt similar responsible land ownership and environmental practices.
 The project cost $150,000 USD and has a life expectancy of approximately 25 years.
 The system has low annual maintenance costs.
-If our state were to adopt the requirement for treatment ponds, we’d be set up for it.
+If our state were to adopt the requirement for treatment ponds, we would be equipped for it.

-We did learn some small lessons in the process like our original screen for solids was too tight to collect the lees, so we revised to a slightly less porous screen.
-Also, our initial pump was not rated for high temperature and with our winery using hot water, we had to install a hot water pump.
+We did learn some small lessons in the process: for example, our original screen for solids was too tight to collect the lees, so we revised to a slightly less porous screen.
+Also, our initial pump was not rated for high temperatures and with our winery using hot water, we had to install a hot water pump.

 7 Outubro, 2019